devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 #### Details
 Available attributes in the json objects:

 file: Path to a file whose content is to be displayed in the katacoda step (e.g. .asciidoc or .txt file).
-The file should be following the formating of asciidoc files. additional formating information.
+The file should be following the formating of asciidoc files.
 content: Plain text to be displayed in the katacoda step.
-This Text should be following the formating of markdown or asciidoc // Todo
+This Text should be following the formating of asciidoc files.
 image: Path to an image to be displayed in the katacoda step.

 ***